godotengine/godot-docs/about/faq.rst

 To see how support for your SDK of choice could still be provided, look at the Plugins question below.

-If you know of a third-party SDK that is not supported by Godot but that offers free and open source integration, consider starting the integration work yourself.
+If you know of a third-party SDK that is not supported by Godot, but that offers free and open source integration, consider starting the integration work yourself.
 Godot is not owned by one person; it belongs to the community, and it grows along with ambitious community contributors like you.